 (and later in

 available for Gentoo Linux.

 /etc/tcb is natively supported in musl - a lightweight libc for Linux.

-The tcb suite is a registered project with Freecode and Ohloh.
+The tcb suite is a registered project with Open Hub.

-You may want to check out these other PAM modules.
+You might want to check out these other PAM modules.